 HPI Check – The Ultimate Guide

 But before you decide whether to get a vehicle history report from HPI or anyone else, it’s important to understand what it should cover.
 Especially when you’re choosing how much to pay.
-So we’ll explain what data is included, why it’s important, and the various HPI Check options and costs.

-If you are buying a car and need one reason to spend a few minutes with this HPI Check guide, just consider that published HPI data suggests that an astonishing 1 out of every 3 cars checked has something to hide, so don’t get caught out unnecessarily by scrimping on checking costs.
+If you’re buying a car and need one reason to spend a few minutes with this HPI Check guide, just consider that published HPI data suggests that an astonishing 1 out of every 3 cars checked has something to hide, so don’t get caught out unnecessarily by scrimping on checking costs.

 The HPI Check explained:

-- Who is HPI?
-And what is an HPI Check?
+- What is an HPI Check?

 - What does an HPI Check tell you about a car?